 Bots provide an experience that feels less like using a computer and more like dealing with a person—or intelligent robot.
 You can use bots to shift simple, repetitive tasks—such as taking a dinner reservation or gathering profile information—onto automated systems that may no longer require direct human intervention.
 Users converse with a bot using text, interactive cards, and speech.
 A bot interaction can be a quick answer to a question or an involved conversation that intelligently provides access to services.

 One way to think of a bot is as a web application that has a conversational interface.
-Your users connect to your bot through a channel, such as Facebook, Slack, Microsoft Teams, or a custom application.
+Your users connect to your bot through a channel like Facebook, Slack, Microsoft Teams, or a custom application.

-• Depending on how the bot is configured and how it's registered with the channel, interactions can be in text or speech and can include images and video.
+Depending on how the bot is configured and registered with the channel, interactions can be text or speech and include images and video.

-• The bot evaluates input and performs relevant tasks, such as ask the user for additional information or access services on behalf of the user.
+The bot evaluates input and performs relevant tasks, such as asking the user for additional information or accessing services on the user's behalf.

-Bots are often implemented as a web application, hosted in Azure and using APIs to send and receive messages.
+Bots are often implemented as web applications hosted in Azure and use APIs to send and receive messages.
 What's in a bot varies widely depending on what kind of bot it is and what its purpose is.
-A simple bot can receive a messages and echo them back to the user, with very little code involved.
+A simple bot can receive messages and echo them back to the user with very little code involved.
 A more complex bot can rely on various tools and services to deliver richer experiences on a wide variety of platforms.

 Bots can do the same things other types of software can do—read from and write to files, use databases and APIs, and do the regular computational tasks.
 What makes bots unique is their use of mechanisms generally reserved for human-to-human communication.